 More than 54 million people across the United States suffer from some form of arthritis, often causing considerable pain and leaving them incapacitated.
-Dev Sen, MD, of Prime Regenerative and Pain Management, serving the populations of Stafford, Fredericksburg, and Woodbridge, Virginia, is an experienced specialist in pain management and musculoskeletal disorders and can offer effective treatment options for patients with arthritis.
+Dev Sen, MD, of Prime Regenerative and Pain Management, serving the populations of Stafford, Fredericksburg, and King George, Virginia, is an experienced specialist in pain management and musculoskeletal disorders and can offer effective treatment options for patients with arthritis.
 Call Dr. Sen today, or book an appointment online.

 Arthritis is a collective term for over a hundred different diseases, all of which involve damage to the joints.
 The two most common forms are: